wp-plugins/wp-idea-stream/readme.txt

 * Plugin birth..

 == Upgrade Notice ==

+= 2.0.0 =
+Please be sure to use at least WordPress 4.0 before upgrading/downloading this plugin.
+Back up your database and files (in case you want to roll back to previous version).

 = 1.2 =
 Please be sure to use at least WordPress 3.9 before upgrading/downloading this plugin.